catdeal3r/metafora/README.md

 This will run `bash` and put you in the current directory with the required libraries already setup.

+> [!Note]
+> You will have to rerun this everytime you wish to compile.

 #### Fedora:

 ```bash